0xBollo/Tutorials/Kotlin/Cheat Sheets/01 - Basics/02 - Basic Types.md

 ```

 ## Nullable Types
-All types in Kotlin are non-null by default (null safety).
-To get the nullable type, you have to add a question mark at the end.
+All types in Kotlin are non-null by default.
+To get the nullable type, you have to add a question mark `?` at the end.
 ```kotlin
 val nullableInt: Int? = null
 val nullableString: String? = null